Cclleemm/CryptoShare/README.md

 ```
 2/ Setup the MySQL database "cryptoshare"

-3/ You should be able to access the home page of the application as a guest here.
+3/ You should be able to access the home page of the application as a guest here but the api key to retrieve your Suprnova data is missing.

-Go to localhost/register to create an admin account and localhost/login to sign in and enable admin features.
+4/ Go to localhost/register to create an admin account and localhost/login to sign in.
+Go to localhost/configuration and add the Suprnova API key, data are coming now ;)

-4/ Give us a like !
+5/ Give us a like !

 ## Deployment